lzhhzl/PS-HuneX_Tools-CN/Specifications/hed_format.md

 - *.MRG, *.MZP ('mrgd00')
 > generic container, group of files or texts or pictures(described in ``mzp_format.md``).
-> For MRG, it's divided into single .mrg and split .hed/.mrg files.
+> For MRG, it's divided into single .mrg and split .hed & .mrg files.

 - *.HED, *.NAM
 > generic entry and files name Descriptor, but not all mrg file come with nam file, maybe because the engine doesn't need file names to seek files.